hakhan-conga/S3HttpClientApi/README.md

 # S3HttpClientApi

 ## Isssue : S3 Response time is higher.
-We created application which will retrieve S3 file parallelly from S3 bucket.
-While performance testing, we found below for single file fetch.
+We created an application that will retrieve S3 data in parallel from the S3 bucket.
+While doing performance testing, we found that for a single file fetch.
-* When we call API frequntly in loop (without delay), it will return result in 20-30ms.
+* When we call the same API in a loop (without delay) then the response time is around 20-30ms.
-    * We obvserve that when it return response in 20-30ms HttpSocket is open.
+    * We observed that when the response time is 20-30ms, HttpSocket is still open.
-    * Request skip DNS lookup and socket handshaking steps.
+    * Request skipped the DNS lookup and socket handshaking steps.

-* When we call API randomly (without loop) within 10 seconds, result will be either of below
+* When we call API randomly (without loop) within 10 seconds, results will be either of the following
     1. 30ms-80ms mostly.
     1. 100+ms sometimes

-* When we call API with interval of more then 10-20 seconds S3 will take 100ms to 200ms to send response back.
+* When we call API with an interval of more then 10-20 seconds S3 will take 100ms to 200ms to send response back.

-We also check with S3 logs and found that it send response in 20ms to 80ms but in actual scenario it take time.
+We also checked with S3 logs and found that it sends response in 20ms to 80ms but in actual scenarios it takes more time.
 Please check image/logs for more information.

-## We try below solutions but not found any improvement
+## We tried the following solutions but could not see any improvements

     1. S3 Client with standard configuration.
     2. Implement DotNet HttpClient Factory and set it in S3 configuration.